bioperl/bioperl.github.io/howtos/BlastPlus.md

 ```

 BLAST methods include `blastn, blastp, blastx, tblastn, tblastx, rpsblast, psiblast, rpstblastn`, as well as others I probably forget.
-For more details on parsing and processing the results, see the [SearchIO HOWTO](HOWTO:SearchIO "wikilink").
+For more details on parsing and processing the results, see the [SearchIO HOWTO].

 Note the following details: